-Syllabus No: A-level: 9MU0
+Syllabus No: A-level: A66OPA

 Students will learn to rehearse and refine solo and/or ensemble performances on their chosen instrument or voice, and develop their technique, expression and control.
-This component will develop creative thinking, critical awareness and self-confidence.
-Students can perform in any chosen style.
+Students will perform in at least two contrasting styles.

 Students will develop the technical and expressive skills needed for composing music.
 Students will be encouraged to explore a range of compositional starting points, investigating a range of techniques for developing and manipulating ideas.